 A DOI is usually automatically awarded when publishing a scientific article, especially in magazines and journals indexed on Web of Science or Scopus.
-Publishers who use DOIs as persistent identifiers include Springer, Elsevier, Wiley, Taylor & Francis, Frontiers, Copernicus Publications and PLOS.
+Publishers who use DOIs as persistent identifiers include Springer, opens an external URL in a new window, Elsevier, opens an external URL in a new window, Wiley, opens an external URL in a new window, Taylor & Francis, opens an external URL in a new window, Frontiers, opens an external URL in a new window, Copernicus Publication, opens an external URL in a new windows and PLOS, opens an external URL in a new window.

-Using a filtered search on the global re3data register allows you to find data repositories that use DOIs as identifiers.
-General online repositories such as Zenodo or Figshare can also be used for science-related publications, reports, presentations, videos and other research data, and also reserve and award DOIs.
+Using a filtered search on the global re3data, opens an external URL in a new window register allows you to find data repositories that use DOIs as identifiers.
+General online repositories such as Zenodo, opens an external URL in a new window or Figshare, opens an external URL in a new window can also be used for science-related publications, reports, presentations, videos and other research data, and also reserve and award DOIs.

 Examples of DOIs: